GPARKPRO/GlobalPark-DAO/docs/White_Paper.md

 ### 2.2 ✦ Philosophy: Art, Transparency, Memory

 Global Park DAO arises from a simple yet vital idea:
-**Culture, art, and memory deserve decentralized foundations.**
+> Culture, art, and memory deserve decentralized foundations.

-We envision a future in which both physical and digital spaces are:
+We envision a future where both physical and digital spaces are:
 - Not owned or exploited,
 - But **co-created, protected, and activated** by the communities that inhabit them.